WebAssembly/spec/document/core/exec/instructions.rst

 1. Pop all values :math:`\val^\ast` from the top of the stack.

-2. Assert: due to :ref:`validation <valid-instr-seq>`, the label :math:`L` is now on the top of the stack.
+2. Assert: due to :ref:`validation <valid-instrs>`, the label :math:`L` is now on the top of the stack.

 3. Pop the label from the stack.